DravenCat/empoweruAfrica/doc/sprint2/RPM.md

 ---

 ## Release Goal:
- - For our release goal, we want to deliver on all user stories, have minimal bugs, be visually appealing, and stay consistent with our key principles.
+For the release goal, we want users to be able to display their skills in the profile page.
+Users should be able to see useful information and communicate with other individuals, partners and companies in the community and private message section.
+Users should also be able to learn professional knowledge about how to set up business in the E-learning part.
+Finally, we would like to have minimal bugs, have the user interface be intuitive and visually appealing, and stay consistent with our key principles.

 ---